-- (4) The market value of the outstanding RSUs and PSUs was calculated based on the closing price of the Company's Common Shares on the Nasdaq stock exchange on December 29, 2023, of \$3.17. - (5) This column reflects all outstanding PSUs held by our NEOs based on target performance (100% of the PSUs granted) because performance under these awards was tracking above threshold but less than target, as of December 31, 2023.
-The PSU awards granted to our NEOs in 2022 and 2023 each have a three-year vesting schedule where a percentage of the grant vests at the end of the three-year period subject to achievement of performance conditions.
-The PSUs awarded in March of 2022 are scheduled to vest on March 5, 2025, and the PSUs awarded in February of 2023 are scheduled to vest on February 10, 2026, subject to the terms and conditions under the Company's Omnibus Equity Incentive Plan and so long as the applicable NEO remains continuously employed by us from the grant date through the applicable vesting date.
-See the section below titled "- Potential Payments Upon Termination or Change in Control" for a description of potential acceleration and forfeiture provisions of such awards.
+- RSUs vest pro-rata on Ms. Sayer's Retirement Date. - (4) The market value of the outstanding RSUs and PSUs was calculated based on the closing price of the Company's Common Shares on the Nasdaq stock exchange on December 31, 2024, of \$10.67. - (5) This column reflects all outstanding PSUs held by our NEOs based on target performance (100% of the PSUs granted) because performance under these awards was tracking above threshold but less than target, as of December 31, 2024.
+The PSU awards granted to our NEOs in 2022, 2023 and 2024 each have a three-year vesting schedule where a percentage of the grant vests at the end of the three-year period subject to achievement of performance conditions.
+The PSUs awarded in March of 2022 vested on March 5, 2025, the PSUs awarded in February of 2023 are scheduled to vest on February 10, 2026 and the PSUs awarded in February 2024 are scheduled to vest on February are scheduled to vest on February 16, 2027, subject to the terms and conditions under the Company's Omnibus Equity Incentive Plan and so long as the applicable NEO remains continuously employed by us from the grant date through the applicable vesting date.
+See the section below titled "-Potential Payments Upon Termination or Change in Control" for a description of potential acceleration and forfeiture provisions of such awards.